tumido/mailing-list-analysis-toolkit/README.md

 ### **Application Overview**

-At a high level, this application can be seen as an Argo workflow which orchestrates a set of jupyter notebooks to push transformed data to Ceph.
-Each notebook is responsible for a single task and is used either for collecting raw data from the Fedora hyperkitty archive (our live data set), preprocessing that data, or performing some specific analytics task.
-In almost all cases, the notebooks both push their outputs to Ceph remote storage (for use in a future run) as well as maintain a local copy within the application pod for use by other notebook processes.
+At a high level, this application can be seen as an [Argo Workflow](https://argoproj.github.io/argo/) which orchestrates a set of Jupyter notebooks to push transformed data to Ceph.
+Each notebook is responsible for a single task and is used either for collecting raw data from the [Fedora HyperKitty mailing list archive](https://lists.fedoraproject.org/archives/) (our live data set), preprocessing that data, or performing some specific analytics task.
+In almost all cases, the notebooks both push their outputs to Ceph remote storage (for use in a future run) as well as maintain a local copy within a shared volume among the application's pods for use by other notebook processes.
 Finally we use external tables in Apache Hive, with Hue, to connect the Ceph data to a SQL database for interactive visualization with Superset.

 ![](docs/assets/images/app-overview.png)